milanbargiel/kulturgenerator/designer-readme.md

 #### 2. Download Kulturgenerator from [github.com](https://www.github.com)

-* Ask Moritz or Milan to invite you to Kulturgenerator Repository https://github.com/milanbargiel/kulturgenerator
-* Open Terminal App and navigate to folder where you want to install the Kulturgenerator
+* Open the terminal app and navigate to folder where you want to install the Kulturgenerator

 ```bash
 cd path/to/install/